notBradPitt/QuasarUI/README.md

 Use ```--preview-method auto``` to enable previews.

 The default installation includes a fast latent preview method that's low-resolution.
 To enable higher-quality previews with [TAESD](https://github.com/madebyollin/taesd), download the [taesd_decoder.pth](https://github.com/madebyollin/taesd/raw/main/taesd_decoder.pth) (for SD1.x and SD2.x) and [taesdxl_decoder.pth](https://github.com/madebyollin/taesd/raw/main/taesdxl_decoder.pth) (for SDXL) models and place them in the `models/vae_approx` folder.
 Once they're installed, restart QuasarUI to enable high-quality previews.

-## Support and dev channel

-[Matrix space: #quasarui_space:matrix.org](https://app.element.io/#/room/%23quasarui_space%3Amatrix.org) (it's like discord but open source).

-# QA

-### Why did you make this?

-I wanted to learn how Stable Diffusion worked in detail.
-I also wanted something clean and powerful that would let me experiment with SD without restrictions.

-### Who is this for?

-This is for anyone that wants to make complex workflows with SD or that wants to learn more how SD works.
-The interface follows closely how SD works and the code should be much more simple to understand than other SD UIs.